Interfaces for Named Token

 - Compliant contracts MUST support

-tokenNameand mapping betweentokenNameandtokenIdin one of the following ways:- 1a all compliant contracts are RECOMMENDED to implement the following
+tokenNameand a mapping betweentokenNameandtokenIdin one of the following ways:- 1a all compliant contracts are RECOMMENDED to implement the following

 interfaces: